Research

 Attitude Learning via Co-Occurrences

-I am interested in the cognitive principals behind evaluative learning and their implications for consumer contexts (e.g., brand placements in video games).
+I am interested in the cognitive mechanisms behind evaluative learning and their implications for consumer contexts (e.g., brand placements in video games).

 Default Effects in Decision Making